PRECIOUS-Gold edges up as stocks rise, dollar wilts

 Gold’s 11 percent rise this year has come largely on the back of U.S. monetary easing measures to boost its economy.
 It has been hovering around $1,730 this week as investors focus on whether the United States will avoid a fiscal crisis.

-“The gold market is likely to trade sideways unless you get clear news from the U.S. on the fiscal cliff,” said Nic Brown, analyst with Natixis, referring to $600 billion in tax hikes and spending cuts that are due to roll in early next year.
+“The gold market is likely to trade sideways unless you get clear news from the U.S. on the fiscal cliff,” Nic Brown, analyst with Natixis, said, referring to $600 billion in tax hike and spending cuts that are due to roll in early next year.

 “If there is a good resolution on the fiscal cliff, potentially the gold price could go down,” he added.
 “The real movement would be money going back to other risky assets.
 Our central scenario is for a resolution of the fiscal cliff issue.”